CPSECapstone/webrew/docs/use_chrome_debugger_in_vscode.md

 4. Run `npm start` to start development server.

-5. Launch the debugger by hitting `F5`, or the debug icon on the side menu section and client the green `run` icon.
+5. Launch the debugger by hitting `F5`, or the debug icon on the side menu section and click the green `run` icon.

 #### Extra